switch-model/DEPRECATED-switch-hawaii-studies/README.md

 ```
 git checkout <version>
 ```
-The current options for `<version>` are "v2016-01-15-data" and "v2016-01-28".
-You can skip this command or use "git checkout master" to use the latest version of SWITCH.
+The current options for `<version>` are `v2016-01-15-data` and `v2016-01-28`.
+You can skip this command or use `git checkout master` to use the latest version of SWITCH.

 On a Mac or Linux system, execute these commands:
 ```